 - Sweet potatoes: I used an orange sweet potato as that is what is readily available through my farm box, but if you prefer a white sweet potato, go for it;

-- Broccoli florets: aim for equal sized brocoli florets so they cook at ain even pace;
+- Broccoli florets: aim for equal-sized broccoli florets so they cook at an even pace;

-- Maple syrup: try to use 100% maple syrup, not a maple flavored syrup, the flavor is far superior, and the ingredients are more pure;
+- Maple syrup: try to use 100% maple syrup, not a maple-flavored syrup, the flavor is far superior, and the ingredients are purer;

 - Garlic: fresh is best, but feel free to use the prepared stuff or garlic powder if that is what you have (just be mindful of the ingredients and the difference in flavor);

 - Lemon juice: again fresh is best, but feel free to use the bottled stuff if that is all you have, or if fresh lemons are not available;

 - Salt and black pepper: to season.

 You can absolutely switch the veggies out for whatever is in season, or whatever you have in the fridge, but please be mindful of the varied cooking times.